nmklotas/sampleshell/README.md

 Contents:

-## Profile project:
-* Contains Powershell profile Profile.ps1
-* Profile.ps1 is used to have global configuration for the module and register SampleRepository if its not registered, install SampleModule newest version if its not installed.

 ## SampleModule project
 * Contains the module and its files
 * Contains Release.ps1 script to package, generate manifest & install SampleModule